Shareholders in an S corporation can be:

 An S corporation's income, losses, and deductions are passed through to the shareholders, and are reported and taxed on the shareholders' individual returns.

 S corporations are liable for the non-income measure of the corporate excise and are liable for the income measure of the corporate excise on any income that is taxable to the S corporation federally.
+S corporations that are financial institutions are not subject to the non-income measure of the corporate excise.

 S corporations with total receipts of $6 million or more are liable for the income measure of the corporate excise at the following rates: